bhoogter/VB6TocSharp/README.md

 ## Extras

 - An albeit slow, but useful VB6 code linter.
 Root out as much tech debt before even beginning the process.
-- VB6 form to YAML
+- VB6 form to XAML

 ## Contact